-This article is written for those who want to get better at using price to earnings ratios (P/E ratios).
+The goal of this article is to teach you how to use price to earnings ratios (P/E ratios).
 We'll apply a basic P/E ratio analysis to Neogen Corporation's (NASDAQ:NEOG), to help you decide if the stock is worth further research.
-Looking at earnings over the last twelve months, Neogen has a P/E ratio of 61.82.
-That means that at current prices, buyers pay $61.82 for every $1 in trailing yearly profits.
+Looking at earnings over the last twelve months, Neogen has a P/E ratio of 62.15.
+That corresponds to an earnings yield of approximately 1.6%.

 Price to Earnings Ratio = Price per Share ÷ Earnings per Share (EPS)

 P/E of 62.15 = USD71.28 ÷ USD1.15 (Based on the trailing twelve months to November 2019.)

 The higher the P/E ratio, the higher the price tag of a business, relative to its trailing earnings.
 That is not a good or a bad thing per se, but a high P/E does imply buyers are optimistic about the future.

 How Does Neogen's P/E Ratio Compare To Its Peers?

 The P/E ratio essentially measures market expectations of a company.
 The image below shows that Neogen has a higher P/E than the average (47.6) P/E for companies in the medical equipment industry.

 Its relatively high P/E ratio indicates that Neogen shareholders think it will perform better than other companies in its industry classification.
 Clearly the market expects growth, but it isn't guaranteed.
 So investors should delve deeper.
 I like to check if company insiders have been buying or selling.